tuya/tuya-panel-kit-docs/docs/docs/feedback/GlobalToast.en.md

 ---
 title: GlobalToast
-desc: GlobalToast is a global prompt attached to FullView with fade-in and fade-out animation effects.
+desc: '`GlobalToast` is a global prompt attached to FullView with fade-in and fade-out animation effects.'
 ---

 ## Code demo